larryaasen/LaneKit/README.md

 [![Gem Version](https://badge.fury.io/rb/lanekit.png)](http://badge.fury.io/rb/lanekit)

 LaneKit is an iOS Objective-C code generator for integration with [RestKit](https://github.com/RestKit/RestKit).
-It generates models, resource providers, and full iOS apps with mimimal effort.
+It generates models, resource providers, table views, and full iOS apps with mimimal effort.
 There is support for unit testing with SenTestingKit including fixtures and tests.
 LaneKit is a command line app written in Ruby and packaged as a Ruby Gem.

 - [Source code for LaneKit](https://github.com/LarryAasen/LaneKit/zipball/master) from [GitHub](http://github.com).
 - Questions?
 [Stack Overflow](http://stackoverflow.com/questions/tagged/lanekit) is the best place to find answers.

 ## Benefits
-* properly implemented models and resource providers
+* properly implemented models, resource providers, and table views
 * easy integration with RestKit
 * consistent Objective-C code
 * unit tests with OCUnit (SenTestingKit)